yerty

 Race discrimination cases are among the slowest to resolve:

-The average race discrimination case takes 33 weeks, five weeks longer than the all-claims average of 28 weeks.
-The 25th percentile is 19 weeks, notably slower than the 14-week all-claims figure.
-One in four cases takes 46 weeks or more.
+The average race discrimination case now takes 36 weeks, five weeks longer than the all-claims average of 31 weeks — and up from 33 weeks in Q2 2025/26.
+The 75th percentile has reached 53 weeks, meaning one in four race discrimination cases takes over a year to resolve.

-Race discrimination cases take longer for several reasons.
-They typically involve complex evidence about patterns of behaviour, comparator analysis (how others of a different race were treated in similar circumstances), and often multiple incidents over an extended period.
-They are more likely to require multi-day hearings and tend to generate larger volumes of documentation.
+Race discrimination cases take longer because they typically involve complex evidence about patterns of behaviour, comparator analysis, and often multiple incidents over an extended period.
+They are more likely to require multi-day hearings.

 The backlog: what is waiting ahead of you